yash5734/phone_book/README.md

-Firstly install node modules by npm install
+Firstly, install Node modules by running npm install.

-To run the Backend - nodemon server.js
+To start the backend, use nodemon server.js.

-To run the client - npm run dev
+To run the client, execute npm run dev.

+You can also check the website, the code is already deployed